solufast-cvprojects/multigriddet/tests/README_LOSS_PROBE.md

 This will:
 - Load the training config from `configs/train_config.yaml`
 - Build the training model with the same configuration as actual training
-- Create a MultiGridDataGenerator using the real augmentation pipeline
+- Create a `MultiGridDataGenerator` using the real augmentation pipeline
-- Process 2 batches and log all loss components
+- Process 2 batches and log all loss components before any weight updates
-- Save results to `tests/loss_probe_outputs/`
+- Save results to `tests/loss_probe_outputs/` in both JSON and CSV formats

 ### Command-Line Arguments